 Plant chemicals color your food

-The roles of plant chemicals are wide ranging- from protecting our genetic material to fighting inflammation, aging, and disease.
+The roles of plant chemicals seem wide ranging- from protecting our genetic material to fighting inflammation, aging, and disease.
 In addition to coloring our food, they are responsible for the specific smell a food emits upon cooking.
 This includes the distinctive odor from cooked broccoli or cauliflower.
-Like hot peppers or the flavors of onions and garlic?
+Do you like hot peppers or the flavors of onions and garlic?
 It’s all about the plant chemicals present in these foods!

 Color of food: health benefits of the colors